MONEY

 What they don’t realize is that their DIY efforts have set them back, and now they’re asking you to undo their mistakes in half the time for an eighth of the price.

-Starting the Micro-Consulting Business
+Starting your Micro-Consulting Business

-Additionally, coworking spaces can be rented cheaply on a daily or hourly basis when you need to meet clients in person.
+And, coworking spaces can be rented cheaply on a daily or hourly basis when you need to meet clients in person.

 Payments can be handled via mobile platforms like Coop Cash, M-Pesa and Airtel Money, so you avoid the cost of expensive financial software.